r0yzer/FabricHG/README.md

 As we only want to blink if the player clicks the kitItem, use the `onClick` method

-Inside the method you have acess to the `HGPlayer` which used the kitItem and the kit which kitItem was used
+Inside the method you have access to the `HGPlayer` which used the kitItem and the kit which kitItem was used

 ```kt
 val blinkKit = kit("Blink") {